ZakiaKhatun/Personal_Website/content/authors/admin/_index.md

 - Visitors
 ---

-Zakia Khatun is a recent graduate of the 'Medical Imaging and Applications' program which is an Erasmus Mundus Joint Master scholarship; fully funded by the European Union.
+Zakia Khatun is a recent graduate of the 'Medical Imaging and Applications' program which is an Erasmus+ Joint master degree; fully funded by the European Union.
 Her research focuses on the processing and analysis of medical images with an emphasis on machine/deep learning.
 She obtained a Bachelor of Science in 'Electrical & Electronic Engineering' from 'American International University-Bangladesh' with a CGPA of 3.97 out of 4.00.
 Her undergraduate major was 'Biomedical Instrumentation Measurement & Design'.
 She received the 'Dean's Award', awarded for her final year undergraduate project.
 She also benefited from a merit-based scholarship throughout her undergraduate studies.
-She has also been actively involved in volunteering in 'IEEE AIUB Student Branch'.
+She has also been actively involved in volunteering at 'IEEE AIUB Student Branch'.
 Besides her research and personal life, she enjoys photography, cooking, handcrafting and going out to feel nature.